 How to Make a Wedding Photo Album

 Creating your album is, yes, a tedious process, but it's also one of the most rewarding parts of wedding planning.
 You'll have a beautiful album for a lifetime.
-Your instinct may be to jump right in, tear through your proofs, and immediately want to know what should go into your album.
-But slow down, follow our plan, and skip some stressed-out feelings -- you'll have a beautiful book that tells a wonderful story, and maybe even shows off your dad's disco technique.
+Your instinct may be to jump right in, tear through your proofs and immediately figure out what should go into your album.
+But slow down and follow our plan to skip some stressed-out feelings, and we promise you'll have a picture-perfect book that tells a wonderful story.

 Step 1: Don't Go It Alone

-Your first look at the wedding photos can be overwhelming (to say the least), so you'd be wise to wait until your new spouse (or friend, sister, or mother) is present to take your first glance.
+Your first look at the wedding photos can be overwhelming (to say the least), so you'd be wise to wait until your new spouse (or friend, sister or mother) is present to take your first glance.
 But be careful whom you choose.
-If your mother's comments -- however well meaning -- tend to stress you out, ask your maid of honor instead, and involve Mom later in the process, if you want.
+If your mother's comments tend to stress you out—however well meaning—ask your maid of honor instead, and involve your mom later in the process, if you want.
 It's likely that all proofs will be on the photographer's website, and you'll be given a password to see them all, but if you do get hard copies, do not lend anyone your proofs.
 No one will care for them the way you do, and they may get lost or damaged.

 Step 2: Sort Wisely

 Go with your gut on your first look and put Post-its on the shots that jump out at you.
 Don't overthink it.
 Just pick 20 to 30 of your favorites.
 The next step is to weed out the bad pictures (of blinking guests, for example).

-Now you're ready to group the proofs into categories: getting ready, ceremony, cocktail hour, reception, special moments (cake cutting, speeches, candids, portraits, dancing, and getaway are the big categories).
+Now you're ready to group the proofs into categories: getting ready, ceremony, cocktail hour, reception, special moments (like cake cutting, speeches, candids, portraits, dancing and the getaway).
 How many pictures you have in each category (and how many categories you'll have) depends on a lot of things, but keep in mind that eventually you'll put only 50 to 100 photos in your finished album.